Hakea florida

-Hakea florida is a shrub in the family Proteacea.
+Hakea florida is a shrub in the family Proteaceae.
 It is endemic to an area along the south coast in the South West, Great Southern and Goldfields-Esperance regions of Western Australia.

 Description

 The erect, prickly, bushy shrub typically grows to a height of 0.9 to 2.5 m with smooth soft grey bark.
 Profuse blooms appear from October to January and produces strongly scented white-cream flowers in the leaf axils.
 The sharp pointed leaves are sparse, widely spaced, thick and linear-lanceolate with a central vein.
 The warty fruit are large and rounded up to 2-3 cm long and 2.5 cm wide, ending in two distinct horns.
 A very showy shrub in full bloom.

 Taxonomy and naming

 Hakea florida was first formally described in 1810 by Robert Brown and the description was published in Transactions of the Linnean Society of London.
 It is named from the Latin fluorides-many flowered, referring to the profuse showy flowers.